Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Joint Testing Methodology

 \section{Joint Testing Methodology}

 For the planned fields of around $0.5$ T on-axis for the final CSX magnets, tape requirement estimates are on the range of several kilometers, depending on operating temperature, current, and margin of safety.
 Consequently, low-resistance HTS lap joints between sections of tape are essential, and the design of effective joints is being optimized.
-Joints are created by overlapping strands of HTS and soldering these together using SnPb solder.
-Due to the SnPb coating the HTS is delivered with, other low-temperature solder options are not recommended.
+Joints are created by overlapping strands of HTS and soldering these together using SnPb solder \cite{lalitha, chen}.
+Due to the SnPb pre-coating on the HTS, low-temperature solder is not recommended.

-The soldering process involves overlaying selected lengths of HTS with ChipQuik® Sn63Pb37 solder paste between the layers, and soldering these together using a $5.5$ cm rectangle of aluminum heated to $190~^\circ$C using a soldering iron.
+The soldering process involves overlaying selected lengths of HTS with ChipQuik® Sn63Pb37 solder paste between the layers, and soldering these together under compression using a $5.5$ cm rectangle of aluminum heated to $190~^\circ$C using a soldering iron.
 The alignment of the two tape layers is assisted using a G10 block with a $4$ mm wide groove.
-The joints are then tested using a four-point probe setup in liquid nitrogen, with joints of $30$ mm yielding a resistance of $380$ n$\Omega$.
+The joints are then tested using a four-point probe setup in liquid nitrogen, with joints of $30$ mm yielding a resistance of $380$ n$\Omega$ (Fig.~\ref{joints}).
 Preliminary tests of a resistance–length relation show a rapid initial decline followed by a plateau, allowing an optimal joint length to be found.

-In addition to tests at $77$ K, a setup allowing the testing of joints at $20$ K in the cryogenic test-stand is being designed.
-This setup will allow tests at higher critical currents, and the implementation of additional variables such as strain (bending, twisting) and background magnetic fields.
-This enables improved joint characterization in conditions relevant to the final magnets.
+In addition to tests at $77$ K, a setup to test joints at $20$ K in the cryogenic test-stand is being designed.
+This setup will allow tests at higher critical currents, improving joint characterization in conditions relevant to the final magnets.